-The following table sets forth the dollar range of our Common Stock beneficially owned by each of our directors as of April 1, 2011.
-Information as to the beneficial ownership of our directors is based on information furnished to the Company by such persons.
-We are not part of a "family of investment companies," as that term is defined in the 1940 Act.
+The following table sets forth the dollar range of the Company's Common Stock beneficially owned by each of the Company's directors as of April 1, 2011.
+Information as to the beneficial ownership of the Company's directors is based on information furnished to the Company by such persons.
+The Company is not part of a "family of investment companies," as that term is defined in the 1940 Act.